New Toolkit & Infographic: What Are Restorative Practices?

 A new toolkit released today aims to help educators better understand what restorative practices are and how they foster safe learning environments through community building and constructive conflict resolution.

-"Restorative Practices: Fostering Healthy Relationships & Promoting Positive Discipline in Schools" was developed by the Opportunity to Learn Campaign, Advancement Project, American Federation of Teachers and National Education Association with the help of a working group of educators and school personnel.
+"Restorative Practices: Fostering Healthy Relationships & Promoting Positive Discipline in Schools" was developed by the Schott Foundation, Advancement Project, American Federation of Teachers and National Education Association with the help of a working group of educators and school personnel.

 The toolkit illustrates how restorative practices can be seamlessly integrated into the classroom, curriculum and culture of schools, and how they can help transform schools to support the growth and health of all students.
 (Don't miss the accompanying infographic, "A Tale of Two Schools," which is a great visual for explaining how restorative practices can make a critical difference in a student's day.)